 Hand Kneading (Heavy or Putty Consistency):

-- Begin by dispensing the required amount of putty onto a clean surface.
+Place the amount of putty indicated onto a clean surface.

 Intraoral Scanner